Jump to Recipe Print Recipe

 Step 4: Your dough is now ready to put into the skillet!
 Add the dough to the pan and let it sit for 10 minutes (optional.)
 This helps soften the rice flour in the flour blend to eliminate grit.
 Note: with Authentic Foods Multiblend, you don’t have to do this because their flour blend is milled extra fine.

-Step 5: Bake your cookie for 20 minutes at 350º F or until done (depending on the size of your pan or if you make these drop style.)
-If you make this into drop-style cookies, bake for 8 minutes.
+Step 5: Bake your cookie for 20 minutes at 350º F or until done (depending on the size of your pan or if you make these drop-style cookies).
+If you make these into drop-style cookies, bake for 8 minutes.

 The top view of the baked skillet cookie next to a bag of chips.